freedomofpress/securedrop-docs/docs/admin/installation/installation_overview.rst

 The journalist will be using a *SecureDrop Workstation* to view submissions with the SecureDrop App.
 The tasks performed by the journalist will require the following set of passphrases:

--  A passphrase for the full disk encryption of the *SecureDrop Workstation* they use.
+-  The Qubes full disk encryption (FDE) password of the SecureDrop Workstation they use, required to unlock system storage on boot.
--  A passphrase for the KeePassXC password manager, which unlocks the passphrase for logging into the SecureDrop App.
+-  The Qubes system user password for the SecureDrop Workstation they use, required to log in.
 The journalist will also need to have a two-factor authenticator, such as an Android or iOS device with FreeOTP installed, or a YubiKey.
 This means the journalist will also have the following credential:

 -  The secret code for the Journalist's two-factor authentication.